Backbase/golden-sample-app/docs/playbooks/JIRA-001-playbook.md

 S1 → S2 → S3 (parallel: S4, S5) → S6

 ---
+### Warnings:
+- DO NOT list "Unit tests" as a separate step — TDD is handled by the Part 2 cycle.

-⚠️ Keep it under 50 lines.
-No code snippets, no detailed specs — solution-design.md has that.
+- Keep it under 50 lines.
+No code snippets — solution-design.md has that.

 Save to: docs/specs/JIRA-001/execution-plan.md
 ```